| | | | |

 Depending on the shapes of your pattern pieces and your stitch pattern, you’ll need to know whether you’re working bottom up or top down and which is the right and wrong side.

-If you’re adding shaping, then you’ll need to think about decreases and increases too.
+If you’re adding shaping, then you’ll need to think about decreases and increases too (and how much to increase and decrease by).

 I won’t go into detail here but essentially, if you know how many stitches you need at one end and how many at the other (for example if you were to work a sleeve which was narrower at the cuff than the shoulder) and you know how many rows you have to increase or decrease your stitch count then you can work out how many stitches you need add or remove on each row.